 Interestingly enough, the Dwarf Fortress community produces a sizable amount of fanart for a game that has close to no actual visuals.
 This is most likely because, due to the highly minimalistic nature of the game’s graphics, players often exercise a high level of imagination to interpret the world.
 Sharing such concept art is, therefor, a popular pastime.

 Losing is Fun!

 The game, and community’s, adopted motto.
 As the saying goes, there is no final ending to the game, no way to “win” in the traditional sense.
 Thus, every fortress and adventurer will, eventually, die.
-Whether by Dwarf-eating river carp (which have been nerfed in recent versions, but used to be very dangerous and are still frequently referenced), Goblin invasions, or digging too deep and unleashing [spoiler redacted], every fortress ends in catastrophe.
+Whether by Dwarf-eating river carp (which have been nerfed in recent versions, but used to be very dangerous and are still frequently referenced), Goblin invasions, or digging too deep and unleashing [SPOILER REDACTED], every fortress ends in some form of catastrophe.

 Dwarf Fortress’s difficulty has become one of the most well-known aspects of the game, and the players have embraced this through their seeking of new and exciting ways to put Dwarves through any hardship imaginable.
 If it doesn’t involve gratuitous amounts of magma and complicated death traps, it isn’t “dwarven” enough.